 In 1995, PortAventura’s first year of operation, 2.7 million people visited the park.
 L’Aquatic Paradis, by comparison, saw diminishing guest numbers in what was only its second year in operation.
 Sponsorship had failed to materialise and cuts were made to try to keep losses to a minimum.
 Safety was said to be an issue and rumours abound to this day about a child being fatally injured after being sucked into the engine of the wave machine.
 After just two seasons in operation, L’Aquatic Paradis closed its gates, burdened by bad press and big debts.

 The water park has been abandoned ever since and has become a hub of counterculture in the area, much like Sitges had been during the 1960s.
 Despite falling into a state of disrepair, the park now seems to be as popular now as it was when it was operating.
 The slides have remained in place and the former L’Aquatic Paradis has become a popular location for Barcelona’s skaters.
 Graffiti artists have made it their own.
 It has been the location of music videos and fashion editorials.
 One band used it as the cover of their album, while another practices there every week.

-In 2006, the company Atri S.A. purchased the old park and signed an agreement with the town hall.
+In 2006, a company called Atri S.A. purchased the old park and signed an agreement with the town of Sitges to develop the area.
 Their grandiose project for 13.7-acre site was a cultural complex called Parc de les Arts 1.
-If the plan was adopted, the Parc de les Arts would have a large auditorium, parking, a hotel, many houses, gardens and public squares.
-But the crisis has postponed this plan and for now, the park still remains one of the most mythical abandoned places of Catalonia.
+The plan included a large auditorium, parking, a hotel, residential properties, gardens and public squares.
+The Parc de Les Arts never materialised as Spain was hit by the global financial crisis.

 Location: Sitges, Spain